MatrixAINetwork/MATRIX_docs/Developement Tools/README.md

 + Visual Studio Code - Visual Studio Code extension that adds support for Solidity
 + Intellij Solidity Plugin - Open-source plug-in for JetBrains IntelliJ Idea IDE (free/commercial) with syntax highlighting, formatting, code completion etc.

+### Developer Web Programming

++ Nodejs - Node.js is a run-time, or environment, for JavaScript code execution, creating an environment for JavaScript to be executed server-side
++ Golang - Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+It is statically typed compiled language, and support built in concurrency model with the help of GoRoutines.

 ## Smart Contracts
 ### Smart Contracts Overview